 He assumed the appointment of Direcor General of Army Personnel in September 1958, and was appointed Director General of Survival operations in May 1959.
 He was promoted to the rank of Major-General and appointed Major General Survival September 1, 1959.

-Maj.-Gen. Wrinch became a qualified pilot 1958 and is a member of the Association of Professional Engineers of Ontario.
+Maj.-Gen. Wrinch became a qualified pilot in 1958 and is a member of the Association of Professional Engineers of Ontario.

 Hello Niner Six Newsletter Archive.
 The Newsletter of the Air Observation Post Association of Canada.